 For biotech companies, the autonomous laboratory represents a step-function change in productivity.
 A single AI agent can explore more chemical space in a day than a team of medicinal chemists can in a year.
 It can run thousands of virtual experiments before committing a single dollar to wet-lab work.
 And it can do all of this while maintaining perfect documentation and reproducibility.

-The companies that adopt this model first will have an insurmountable advantage in the race to bring new medicines to patients.
+The companies that adopt this model well will have a durable advantage in the race to bring new medicines to patients.
+The winners will not be the labs with the most automation alone, but the ones that connect automation to better decisions.